cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 The answer lies in the Linux procfs interface, specifically in `/proc/[pid]/status`.

-If you examine this file for any running process, you'll find several signal-related fields:
+If you examine this file for any extant process, you'll find several signal-related fields:

 {% highlight bash %}